santos22/Grio-Book-Challenge/README.md

-# Grio Books

-**Grio Books** is a reading app using Project Gutenberg Australia.
-An iOS application that allows users to read books.
+This is an iOS reading app in Swift using Project Gutenberg  that allows users to read books.
 Books are hosted and served on a Flask server and the app has a screen showing you a list of books, and tapping an item on the list takes you to the corresponding reading screen.